TESS observations of the WASP-121 b phase curve: Methods

 where

-Here, $K$ is the radial velocity semi-amplitude, $c$ is the speed of light, $h$ is the Planck constant, $k$ is the Boltzmann constant, $T$ is the temperature of the star and $\lambda$ is wavelength.

-The Doppler boosting fractional amplitude we expect for this system is hence calculated as $\sim$ 0.5 ppm, which is much smaller than the photometric uncertainties of the data.
-Therefore, we do not include Doppler boosting in our model.
-The lack of significant Doppler boosting allows us to put stronger constraints on the properties of the planetary modulation.
+Here, $K$ is the radial velocity semi-amplitude, $c$ is the speed of light, $h$ is the Planck constant, $k$ is the Boltzmann constant, $T$ is the temperature of the star, and $\lambda$ is the wavelength.
+The integral is taken inside the TESS passband as shown in the top row of Figure~\ref{figr:spec}.
+The Doppler boosting fractional amplitude we expect for this system was estimated as $\sim$1 ppm, which is much smaller than the uncertainties of the photometric data.
+Therefore, we did not include Doppler boosting in our light curve model.

-\paragraph{Thermal and reflected planetary emission}
+\subsubsection{Thermal and reflected planetary emission}

 As the planet orbits the host star, a changing fraction of its surface is illuminated.
-Therefore, both the reflected light from the host, if any, and the thermal emission from the orbiting planet is expected to follow roughly a cosine at the orbital period whose maximum occurs near phase 0.5.
+Therefore, both the reflected and thermal emission from the orbiting planet is expected to follow roughly a cosine at the orbital period whose maximum occurs near phase 0.5.

 At the superior conjunction, the total secondary depth,